Indian Army ranks and insignia: Officers

 In the Indian Army, officer cadets are known as Gentlemen Cadets or Lady Cadets.
-Gentlemen Cadets (GCs) join the National Defence Academy (NDA), Indian Military Academy (IMA)/Officer's Training Academy (OTA) after going through the Service Selection Board (SSB) interview.
-Gentlemen Cadets undergo a pre-commission training programme at NDA, IMA/OTA, which is equally divided into terms.
+Gentlemen Cadets join the National Defence Academy (NDA), Indian Military Academy (IMA)/Officer's Training Academy (OTA) after going through the Service Selection Board (SSB) interview.
+Gentlemen Cadets undergo a pre-commission training program at NDA, IMA/OTA, which is equally divided into terms.

 Junior commissioned officers

 Junior commissioned officers are promoted from non-commissioned officers and are broadly equivalent to warrant officers in the British Army.
-Senior non-commissioned officers are promoted to JCO rank on the basis of merit and seniority, restricted to the number of vacancies.
+Senior non-commissioned officers are promoted to JCO rank based on merit and seniority, restricted to the number of vacancies.
 In between the Commissioned Officers and the NCOs lie the Junior Commissioned Officers.
-They are treated with great respect as they have a minimum of 28 yrs and over service and are referred to as Sahab by all ranks.
+They are treated with great respect as they have a minimum of 28 years and above and are referred to as Sahab by all ranks.

 The current living recipients of the Param Veer Chakra are all from JCO ranks, namely Bana Singh Retd, Sanjay Kumar, and Yogendra Singh Yadav.
 JCOs are entrusted with supervisory roles, and the three JCO ranks are Subedar Major, Subedar, and Naib Subedar.
-JCOs are equivalent in status to Group B (Gazetted) of the Government of India.Junior commissioned officers are treated as a separate class and hold many additional privileges.
+JCOs are equivalent in status to Group B (Gazetted) of the Government of India.
+Junior commissioned officers are treated as a separate class and hold many additional privileges.
 In the army, they have a separate mess (the JCO's mess), get well-furnished family quarters, and are authorized to travel in AC II-tier on the railways.